torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 Q: When should I add code to the bpftool?
 -----------------------------------------
-A: The main purpose of bpftool (under tools/bpf/bpftool/) is to provide a central user space tool for debugging and introspection of BPF programs and maps that are active in the kernel.
+A: The main purpose of bpftool (under tools/bpf/bpftool/) is to provide a central user space tool for deging and introspection of BPF programs and maps that are active in the kernel.
 If UAPI changes related to BPF enable for dumping additional information of programs or maps, then bpftool should be extended as well to support dumping them.